amalkreji12/PROJECTS/tesla-stock-prediction/README.md

 ## 📫 Contact

-For any questions or suggestions, feel free to reach out via [GitHub Issues](https://github.com/your-username/tesla-stock-prediction/issues).
+For any questions or suggestions, feel free to reach out via [GitHub](https://github.com/amalkreji12).

 ---